-Designating an individual at your health center as the advocacy coordinator or point person will help ensure regular communications with all staff about important Action Alerts and policy updates.
+Designating an individual at your Community Health Center as the advocacy coordinator or point person will help ensure regular communications with all staff about important Action Alerts and policy updates.
 If you would rather share the work among multiple staff rather than a single individual, consider creating an advocacy committee instead.

 Once you’ve established an advocacy coordinator or committee, the next step is putting in place clear guidelines and goals.
 Stay on track with your advocacy work by establishing a plan that includes the who, what, when, where, why, and how around your priorities and goals.

 An important part of creating a culture of advocacy is making sure you consistently incorporate advocacy as a part of the conversation.
 Adding advocacy to each and every staff and board meeting agenda will remind everyone that it is a priority at your Health Center, and will prime them to expect updates on your policy priorities and any calls to action that need their attention.

 It is important for all levels of health center leadership to recognize and acknowledge the importance of advocacy, including your board of directors.
 Some things you can do to involve them in advocacy work are passing a resolution on advocacy and/or creating a board advocacy committee (or inviting board members to be part of your staff advocacy committee, if you have one).

 When there is an issue that impacts health centers or the Health Centers Program, NACHC will send you information and ask you to take action, and we need as many people as possible carrying the health center message to elected officials, so make sure all staff at your health center are signed up as part of NACHC’s grassroots advocacy network.